 Saying Yes to Everyone & Everything

-It took me a long time to realize that I am a people pleaser and while that can be good at times, I noticed that I was neglecting myself more often than not.
+It took me a long time to realize that I am a for sure a people pleaser and while that can be good at times, I had moments where I neglected myself more than I should.
 Saying yes to others meant that I always had to show up, be there for others, even if it took away from myself.

 So I quickly had to learn how to say no to others so I could say yes to myself more.
 You’re not being a jerk if you can’t do something that someone else needs because it interferes with what you need for yourself.
 Period.